• Skip to main content

 Cabbage juice in three glasses, green, red and orange.

 Making your own cabbage juice is a great way to include more vegetables in your diet, especially those we don't eat enough of.
-This post includes 3 delicious, simple flavour combinations you can make using everyday ingredients.
+This post includes 3 delicious cabbage juice recipes you can make using everyday ingredients.

 See also my red cabbage juice recipes.